Summary of Significant Accounting Policies and Nature of Operations

 Deferred Financing Costs

-Deferred financing costs are being amortized over the life of the loan using the straight-line method as it is not significantly different from the effective interest method.
+Deferred financing costs are being amortized to interest expense over the term of the revolving loan using the straight-line method, which approximates amortization the effective interest method.

 The Company recognizes revenue from product sales and shipping revenues, net of promotional discounts and return allowances, when the following revenue recognition criteria are met: a contract has been identified, separate performance obligations are identified, the transaction price is determined, the transaction price is allocated to separate performance obligations and revenue is recognized upon satisfying each performance obligation.
 The Company transfers the risk of loss or damage upon shipment, therefore, revenue from product sales is recognized when it is shipped to the customer.
 Return allowances, which reduce product revenue by the Company’s best estimate of expected product returns, are estimated using historical experience.